ewrogers/serverless-ts-example/README.md

 - `test:coverage` - Runs unit tests and shows code coverage
 - `test:watch` - Runs unit tests and watches for file changes

+## Local Development
+Using the `npm run dev` script will start the `serverless-offline` API gateway and display the available routes.

+TypeScript files will be re-compiled on change automatically, and updating the `serverless.yml` file will cause the server to restart via `nodemon`.

+You can use your REST client of choice (Postman, Insomnia, Paw, etc.) to test the endpoints.
 ## Plugins
 These are the plugins that are used with the Serverless framework: